jevans63/calculator-app/README.md

 # calculator-app
 hello,
-this is a calculator web app
+this is a very minimal calculator app built with js